kent-map/chirpy/_posts/2021-05-01-19c-brent-biography.md

 Still, it must be confessed that many readers of [Edwin Drood]({{ site.baseurl }}/edwin-drood-curated-walk) would sympathise with Brent’s mixed frustration and awe, at:
 [A Mystery Death forbade thee to unfold /
 – Yet Death’s own secret is now solved by thee]( https://books.google.co.uk/books?id=Ds8IAAAAQAAJ&pg=PA99&dq=%22Dickens%22+and+%22John+Brent%22&hl=en&newbks=1&newbks_redir=0&sa=X&ved=2ahUKEwjKrP-csNbwAhUPExQKHQhIDSQQ6AEwAHoECAAQAg#v=onepage&q=%22Dickens%22%20and%20%22John%20Brent%22&f=false).
 Brent himself died of heart disease at his house, 8 Dane John Grove, on 23 April 1882.
 This article was published: 1 June 2021.

-{% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/000006fe-369e-488c-909b-955d19db4123.jpg" aspect="1.333" caption="Don John Grove, with Brent's house on the far left" attribution="Martin Crowther" %}

 ### Bibliography